Shin Meiwa US-1A: Further development

 The PS-1 had not been in service long before the JMSDF requested the development of a search-and-rescue (SAR) variant.
 Shin Meiwa, being keen to pursue the aircraft's development, embarked upon fulfilling this request.
 By deleting much of the PS-1's military equipment, room was freed up to provide the aircraft with a greater fuel capacity, retractable landing gear, and rescue equipment.
 The new variant, which was designated the US-1A, could also quickly be converted for troop-carrying.

 The US-1A was Japan's first amphibian, operating from land and sea, which meant that it could transfer survivors to land facilities via ambulance more quickly.
-First flown on October 15, 1974, it was accepted into service during the following year, and eventually 19 aircraft were purchased.
-From the seventh aircraft on, an uprated version of the original engine was used, all aircraft were eventually modified to this US-1A standard.
+First flown on October 15, 1974, it was accepted into service in 1975 and eventually 19 aircraft were purchased.
+From the seventh aircraft on, an uprated version of the original engine was used.
+All aircraft were eventually modified to this US-1A standard.

-During the 1990s, by which point the US-1A fleet was beginning to show its age, the JMSDF attempted to obtain funding towards acquiring a replacement, but could not secure enough to develop an entirely new aircraft.
-Therefore, during 1995, ShinMaywa (as Shin Meiwa had been renamed, reportedly so that the name would be easier to pronounce for non-Japanese speakers) set about planning to produce an upgraded version of the US-1A, initially referred to as the US-1A kai (US-1A 改 - "improved US-1A").
+In the 1990s, by which point the US-1A fleet was beginning to show its age, the JMSDF attempted to obtain funding towards acquiring a replacement, but could not secure enough to develop an entirely new aircraft.
+Therefore, in 1995, ShinMaywa (as Shin Meiwa had been renamed, reportedly so that the name would be easier to pronounce for non-Japanese speakers) set about planning to produce an upgraded version of the US-1A, initially referred to as the US-1A kai (US-1A 改 - "improved US-1A").
 This aircraft features numerous aerodynamic refinements and modernised systems, along with a pressurised hull, and the adoption of more powerful Rolls-Royce AE 2100 engines.
-Flight tests of the new variant began on December 18, 2003.
-The JMSDF has chosen to purchase up to 14 of these aircraft, which has entered service as the ShinMaywa US-2.
+Flight tests of the new variant began in December 2003.
+The JMSDF has chosen to purchase up to 14 of these aircraft, which entered service as the ShinMaywa US-2.

 Unbuilt concept aircraft

 In 1977, Shin Meiwa revealed that it had several ideas for its STOL flying boat concept on the drawing board, but ultimately none of these were ever built.
-They were the Shin Meiwa LA (Light Amphibian), a 40-passenger light amphibian for inter-island feeder service; the 400-passenger Shin Meiwa MA (Medium Amphibian); the Shin Meiwa MS (Medium Seaplane) a 300-passenger long-range flying boat with its own beaching gear; and the gargantuan Shin Meiwa GS (Giant Seaplane) with a capacity of 1200 passengers seated on three decks.
+They were the Shin Meiwa LA (Light Amphibian), a 40-passenger light amphibian for inter-island feeder service; the 400-passenger Shin Meiwa MA (Medium Amphibian); the Shin Meiwa MS (Medium Seaplane) a 300-passenger long-range flying boat with its own beaching gear; and the gargantuan Shin Meiwa GS (Giant Seaplane) with a capacity for 1,200 passengers, seated on three decks.
 Unlike the Shin Meiwa LA and MA which were like the US-1 in design, the Shin Meiwa MS and GS had their engines located in front of and above the wing to take advantage of the Coandă effect.
 In the end, none of the four designs got beyond paper studies.